sxswz213/CRSEC/README.md

-# Emergence of Social Norms in Large Language Model-based Agent Societies
+# Emergence of Social Norms in Generative Agent Societies: Principles and Architecture

 https://private-user-images.githubusercontent.com/115558821/352891287-7db61bb9-65b2-47c6-be4a-36a8896ad2e9.mp4